-As much as I would love to grow my blog even more, I don’t think I’ll ever really care about “being on theme” or “establishing my brand” or “creating catchy titles” because those are not my goals.
+As much as I would love to grow my blog even more, I don’t think I’ll ever really care about “being on theme” or “establishing my brand” or “creating catchy titles” because those are not my goals (although I am available for consultations and partnerships).
 My goal is to provide a welcoming space through my personal adventures and hopefully encourage others to take the time to curate their own bank of memories and explorations.

 Thanks for being along for the ride!